AndrewLester/NTPal/README.md

 -   `server <address> [key _key_] [burst] [iburst] [version _version_] [prefer] [minpoll _minpoll_] [maxpoll _maxpoll_]`
 -   `driftfile <path>`

+Some environment variables are also available to configure the application's runtime and logging:

+-   `SYMMETRIC`: Set to "1" to allow symmetric active servers to connect.
+-   `INFO`: Set to "1" to print periodic system information logs.
+-   `DEBUG`: Set to "1" to print timeseries clock statistics meant for graphing.

 ### NTPal &mdash; Query